 Instead of voting for a single candidate for an office, voters can rank the candidates... easy as 1, 2, 3.
-Voters may rank as many candidates as they want, knowing that indicating a later choice candidate will never hurt a more preferred candidate.
+Voters may rank as many candidates as they want, knowing that indicating a later-choice candidate will never hurt a more preferred candidate.

 As a voter, you don’t have to rank.
 You can just vote for one candidate, like you always have.
 Or you can rank just some of the candidates.
-If you only like 2 of the 3 candidates, you can rank them 1st and 2nd, leaving the rest blank.
+If you only like two of the three candidates, you can rank them 1st and 2nd, leaving the rest blank.
 For example, on the ice cream ballot below, you can leave the strawberry row blank if you do not like strawberry ice cream at all.

 Learn more, including how it works.